South Carolina Mandated Reporter Law

 - Sexual Abuse: The statute requires the reporting of “sexual offenses” and actions “that present a substantial risk” of sexual abuse.

-- Teen Sexual Activity: The age of consent in South Carolina is 16 years old, but it is not a crime for a person under 18 years old to engage in sexual activity with someone at least 14 years old.
-Thus, you need not report sexual activity among minors as long as both are at least age 14.
+- Teen Sexual Activity: The age of consent in South Carolina is 16, but it is not a crime for a person under 18 to engage in sexual activity with someone at least 14 years old.
+Thus, you need not report sexual activity among minors as long as the younger person is at least 16 years old, or both are between the ages of 14 and 18.

 - Sexual Exploitation: Professionals must report anyone who “encourages, condones, or approves” sexual exploitation of anyone under age 18.
 That requirement includes not only using children in prostitution or pornography, but allowing children to view pornography.